xulihang/BasicCAT-website/_posts/2023-05-03-US-comics-translation.md

    Hint:

-   We will encounter a lot of names in American comic translation, such as Janet, whose machine translation in Chinese is ¡°ÕäÄİÌØ¡±.
-If we want to translate to ¡°Õ²ÄáÌØ¡±, we can add an auto-correct rule that replaces ¡°ÕäÄİ¡± with ¡°Õ²Äá¡±.
+   We will encounter a lot of names in American comic translation, such as Janet, whose machine translation in Chinese is â€œçå¦®ç‰¹â€.
+If we want to translate to â€œè©¹å°¼ç‰¹â€, we can add an auto-correct rule that replaces â€œçå¦®â€ with â€œè©¹å°¼â€.

 6. Complete the lettering during the translation process, and adjust the content and line breaks of the translation according to the bubble size.